Webschool-io/be-mean/apostila/module-mongodb/users-and-passwords.md

 ### dbOwner

-The database owner can perform any administrative action on the database.
-This role combines the privileges granted by the readWrite, dbAdmin and userAdmin roles.

 O **dbOwner** pode executar qualquer ação administrativa no banco de dados.
 Este papel combina os privilégios concedidos pelos papéis **readWrite**, **dbAdmin** e **userAdmin**.

 ### userAdmin